CynthiaLiu0805/BridgeChlorideExposurePredictor/README.md

 After activation, your terminal prompt should be prefixed with `(venv)`.

+### Node and npm
+Node.js provides a JavaScript runtime environment to execute the JavaScript code outside of a web browser.
+Npm is the package manager for Node.

+To install node in Windows using the [Installer](https://nodejs.org/en/download).
+To install on a Mac, use the [Installer](https://nodejs.org/en/download) or `brew install node`.

 ### Vue
 The web interface is built using Vue and its dependencies are installed locally via npm.
 No global Vue installation is required.

-### Node
-Node.js provides a JavaScript runtime environment to execute the JavaScript code outside of a web browser.

-To install node in Windows using the [Installer](https://nodejs.org/en/download).
-To install on a Mac, use the [Installer](https://nodejs.org/en/download) or `brew install node`.

 ### Make
 This project use [make](https://www.gnu.org/software/make/manual/make.html#Overview) as an access for running the software.